ewendel/elm-workshop/README.md

 In this section, we will take our first steps toward learning The Elm Architecture (TEA), the architecture that inspired Dan Abramov to write Redux.

-We've made it this far without TEA because have a simple, static app.
-Now we want to start responding to user input, and TEA is the Elm structures applications and handles interactivity.
+We've made it this far without TEA because we have a simple, static app.
+Now we want to start responding to user input, and TEA is the way Elm structures applications and handles interactivity.

 The goal of the section is to implement card clicking: all cards should start as `Closed`, and change to `Open` when clicked.
 Don't worry about `Matched` for now - we'll deal with that later.